floating-ui/floating-ui/README.md

 follows WAI-ARIA authoring practices, the complexity increases dramatically.
 Focus traps, indexed navigation, and typeahead are difficult to get right.

-This functionality is currently available for React DOM but will be made agnostic in the future.
+This functionality is currently available for React DOM.

 ## Install

 Choose the package that suits you.

-### Vanilla DOM positioning engine
+### Vanilla DOM positioning

 Use with vanilla JavaScript or a non-React framework ([view tutorial](https://floating-ui.com/docs/tutorial)).